"Australia: Bet you wish YOUR great-great-great grandfather stole a loaf of bread."

 - This is what happened to an embezzler in Sherlock Holmes story "The Adventure of the Gloria Scott".
 However, he and his fellow convicts rebel and seize control of the ship before they reach Australia.

-- Not Kydd himself - though he does captain a transport ship full of convicts to Australia during the Peace of Amiens in Command.
+- Kydd: In Command Kydd captains a transport ship full of convicts to Australia during the Peace of Amiens.

 - On The Young Ones, one bit scene featured two convicts on a ship bound for Australia.
 While one was irate about his sentence, the other was rather pleased to go where his son and daughter-in-law had been sent years earlier.

-- In the original Star Trek, Khan's ship was the SS Botany Bay, specifically as an allusion to this.
+- In the Star Trek: The Original Series episode "Space Seed", Khan Noonien Singh's ship was the SS Botany Bay, specifically as an allusion to this.

 - Since Escape of the Artful Dodger is a sequel to Oliver Twist set in Australia, both the Artful Dodger and Fagin are transported to the show's setting this way.